AdaCore/spark2014/docs/lrm/source/packages.rst

          procedure Init_A2
-           --  The Global sparct is already in terms of the constituent --  Hidden_State which is part of of A2, so no refined --  Global or Depends aspects are required. is
+           --  The Global sparct is already in terms of the constituent --  Hidden_State which is part of A2, so no refined --  Global or Depends aspects are required. is
          begin